 Shearing-Day Husbandry: Eight Things You Should Be Doing

-Shearing day is the only day all year your animals are immobilised, naked, and observable inch by inch.
+Shearing day is the only day all year your animals are immobilised, naked, and observable centimeter by centimeter.
 Use it.

-• Body condition score.
+- Body condition score.
 1-to-5 scale, palpate over the spine and ribs.
+Use our interactive Alpaca Body Condition Score Calculator (and read our Calculator Guide) to determine and track the score.
 Document the number - without the fleece, the animal's true condition is finally visible.

 Three-Bag Fiber Processing